 - Conducted commercial law clinic course for 20 Kabul University Law School students.

-- Prepared 13 students from Kabul University, Kardan University and American University of Afghanistan in critical thinking and oral advocacy skills for the 2015 Vis (East) Moot Court competition, one of the world’s most prestigious commercial law moot competitions.
+- Prepared 60 students from 10 Afghan universities (Kabul University, Kardan University, American University of Afghanistan, Karwan University, Nangarhar University, Al-Beroni University, Dunya University, Kateb University, Kandahar University, and Goharshad University) through a 10-month program in critical thinking and oral and written advocacy skills for the 2015 Vis (East) Moot Court competition, one of the world’s most prestigious commercial law moot competitions.

-- Assisted MoCIT in drafting Afghanistan’s cybersecurity and e-Commerce law.
+- Assisted MoCIT in drafting Afghanistan’s cybersecurity and e-Signature law.

 - Assisted MoCI in drafting the Afghanistan Insolvency Law and the Afghanistan Company law.

 - Assisted the NPA with amendments to the Afghanistan Procurement Law.